Gas Collection System Operations

 Emissions Reductions

-Industry Claim: Automation and continuous monitoring are prohibitively expensive.
+Industry Claim: Automated and continuous monitoring are prohibitively expensive.

 Industry Claim: Early action or high-frequency gas collection tuning could destabilize gas quality for energy projects.

-Fact: Real-world data from California and Colorado show that early gas collection combined with real-time control actually improves gas quality by maintaining optimal vacuum and reducing oxygen intrusion.
+Real-world data shows that early gas collection combined with real-time control actually improves gas quality by maintaining optimal vacuum and reducing oxygen intrusion.